premanshsharma/Personal_Notes/Machine_Learning/Linear_Algebra.md

     - **Linear Independence **A set of vectors is said to be linearly independent if none of the vectors in the set can be written as a linear combination of the others.
       - v1, v2, v3 are vecctors and c1, c2, c3 are scalars if c1v1 + c2v2 + c3v3 = 0 only when c1, c2, c3 = 0
     - **Span **The span of a set of vectors is the set of all possible vectors that can be created by taking linear combinations of those vectors.
 For example, the span of two non-parallel vectors in 2D space is the entire 2D plane.

+# Eigen Vectors
+- They describe special types of linear transformations where vectors only get stretched or compressed, but not rotated when a matrix is applied to them.
+- Given square matrix A of size n x n, an eigenvector is a non-zero vector v such that when A is applied to v then the vector is only scaled by a scalar factor λ (called the eigenvalue)
+  - Av = λv
+  - Av - λv = 0
+  - (A-λI)v = 0
+  - det(A-λI) = 0
+- Geometric Interpretation
+  - Eigenvectors: These vectors represent directions along which the transformation A stretches or compresses the vector space.
+  - Eigenvalues: These scalars represent the amount of stretching or compression along the corresponding eigenvector.
+If the eigenvalue is positive, the vector is stretched; if it’s negative, the vector is flipped (reversed) and stretched.
+   - Mathematical Significance
+     - Principal Component Analysis (PCA): One of the most important applications of eigenvectors is PCA, which is used for dimensionality reduction.
+PCA finds the eigenvectors (called principal components) of the covariance matrix of data, and the corresponding eigenvalues tell us the amount of variance captured by each principal component.
+     - Matrix Diagonalization: Eigenvalue decomposition is used to diagonalize matrices, which simplifies many computations in linear algebra, including solving systems of linear equations or computing matrix exponentials.
+     - Markov Chains: In probabilistic models such as Markov chains, the steady-state distribution is given by the eigenvector corresponding to the eigenvalue 1 of the transition matrix.
+     - Graph Theory: The eigenvalues of the adjacency matrix of a graph can provide insights into the structure of the graph, such as connectivity and clustering properties.
+     - Data Compression: In data compression (e.g., image compression via Singular Value Decomposition), eigenvalues determine how much information is retained after compression.

+# Matrix Factorization